mcampos-quinn/mcampos-quinn.github.io/_posts/2019-08-26-a-modest-proposal/2019-08-26-a-modest-proposal.md

 ---
 layout: post
-title:  "A Modest Proposal: A Mini Artst Residency at the BAMPFA Library"
+title:  "A Modest Proposal: A Mini Artist Residency at the BAMPFA Library"
 date:   2019-08-26
 tags: 	programming events filmmakers
 ---